NCAR/python-tutorial/source/tutorials/yourfirst.rst

 Perhaps you are already familiar with importing packages into your workflow.
-Many scientists pass around files that contain unique user-written functions to reduce redundant work between scientists, but perhaps the original author found a bug in their script.
+Many scientists pass around files that contain unique user-written functions to reduce redundant work between scientists, but what if the original author found a bug in their script?
 It is difficult to track down every user of their code to let them know.
 In Python package managers help you know what version of those functions you are using.
 Matlab also has packages that you can pay extra money to install and use - again Python